loftytopping/PyBox/README.md

     filename='MCM_APINENE'

-To run the model, once you are happy all dependecies are installed, type the following from the root directory:
+As already noted, to run the model, once you are happy all dependecies are installed, type the following from the root directory:

 > python Gas_simulation.py